Gateways removed from routing groups based on low alert thresholds

 In this case, pfsense will consider a gateway down when it has actually returned to a normal state, necessitating administrator action to return it back to a proper state.

-#4 Updated by Jörn Greszki 7 months ago
+Updated by Jörn Greszki about 1 year ago

 is the behavior I describe